cognesy/instructor-php/notes/NOTES.md

 - PSR-11 container - finish, demo how to plug custom container
 - PSR-3 logger - finish, demo how to plug custom logger
 - Validators / Deserializers / Transformers - chain of objects, not a single object
+- Modules: Add module observability via events - currently no access to this info
+- Generate unstructured, then format to structured - to improve reasoning

 ## Brain dump